runthings-dev/runthings-taxonomy-template-selector/readme.txt

 Make sure your theme has at least one PHP file with either a `Taxonomy Template:` or `Category Template:` header comment.
 The dropdown only appears if templates are available to select.

+= Upgrading from Advanced Category Template =

+This plugin is a fork of the original "Advanced Category Template" plugin by Praveen Goswami.

+It was adopted because the original plugin was removed from the WordPress.org plugin directory due to security issues.

+Your existing template mappings will be migrated automatically when you activate this plugin.

+You can safely deactivate and delete the old plugin in any order.

 == Changelog ==

 = 1.0.0 =
-* Forked from Advanced Category Template
+* Forked from Advanced Category Template by Praveen Goswami
 * Added namespace and modern PHP structure
 * Fixed security issues
 * Added proper sanitization and escaping